apache/camel/LIMITATIONS.md

 Suspending a MLLP Consumer is not yet implemented

+RouteBuilders for standard usage -
+  The plan for this is to have a few RouteBuilders packaged with the component that can be used as-is for some of the standard use-cases ( i.e. MLLP to JMS, JMS to MLLP, etc).

 JMX Instrumentation is not yet implemented
  - Manually reset connection
  - Suspend a consumer